goat-package/goat/library.md

     func main(){
         environment := map[string]interface{}{...}
-        agent := goat.New...Agent(...)
+        agent := ...
         comp := goat.NewComponentWithAttributes(agent, environment)
         goat.NewProcess(comp).Run(func(p *goat.Process) {
             ...
 	    })
     }

 `environment` is a map that contains the set of attributes (and corresponding values) that the component has at startup.
 Attribute names must be strings, while the associated values can be of any type.
-Note that associating an attribute to `nil` is not the same as not having that attribute associated to anything. `agent` is the agent that acts as an adapter between the infrastructure and the component.
-It's constructor is different according to the infrastructure that the component participates to:
+Note that associating an attribute to `nil` is not the same as not having that attribute associated to anything. `agent` acts as an adapter between the infrastructure and the component.
+It can be seen as the access point to the infrastructure from the component.
+It's constructor differs according to the infrastructure that the component participates to:

 Infrastructure | Agent constructor |
 ---|---|
-Single Server | `goat.NewSingleServerAgent(serverAddress)` |
+Single Server | `goat.NewSingleServerAgent(serverAddressAndPort)` |
-Cluster | `goat.NewClusterAgent(messageQueueAddress, registrationAddress)` |
+Cluster | `goat.NewClusterAgent(messageQueueAddressAndPort, registrationAddressAndPort)` |
-Ring | `goat.NewRingAgent(registrationAddress)` |
+Ring | `goat.NewRingAgent(registrationAddressAndPort)` |
-Tree | `goat.NewTreeAgent(registrationAddress)` |
+Tree | `goat.NewTreeAgent(registrationAddressAndPort)` |

 `comp` is the component.
+It contains both the dynamic behaviour (the process) and its state (the set of attributes, called environment).
+You can create a component by calling:
+* `goat.NewComponentWithAttributes(agent, environment)`, to create a new component linked to the infrastructure via the agent `agent`; its environment is set according to the map `environment`;
+* `goat.NewComponent`, to create a new component linked to the infrastructure via the agent `agent`; its environment empty.

-It contains both the dynamic behaviour (the process) and the set of attributes (called environment).
-Its constructor `goat.NewComponentWithAttributes` requires to state both the agent you want to use (hence, indirectly, which infrastructure you are connecting to) and the initial setup of the environment.
-If you do not want to set any attributes at the beginning, you can use the `goat.NewComponent` constructor whose only parameter is the agent.
-Note that an agent must be associated with at most one component: that is, for each component you have to instantiate one different agent. ` goat.NewProcess(comp).Run(func(p *goat.Process) {...})` sets up the behaviour of the component and starts it.
+Note that an agent must be associated with at most one component: that is, for each component you have to instantiate one different agent.

+` goat.NewProcess(comp).Run(func(p *goat.Process) {...})` sets up the behaviour of the component and starts it.
 The ellipsis must be replaced by the behaviour you want that component to have. `p` represents the `goat.Process` object, that is the access point to the functions that allows the specification of the behaviour.
 #### How to define a process with the `goat.Process` API?
 The `goat.Process` API was designed to match as much as possible the AbC constructs.
 In the following, we assume that `proc` is an object of type `goat.Process`.